conversence/idealoom/doc/vmm.rst

 Restart dovecot and postfix (``/etc/init.d/postfix restart`` and ``/etc/init.d/dovecot restart``), and look for any startup error in ``/var/log/mail.log``.

-to test postfix, start a ``pshell`` in assembl, and try the following with a real recipient:
+to test postfix, start a ``pshell`` in idealoom, and try the following with a real recipient:

 .. code-block:: python